aws/aws-application-networking-k8s/docs/guides/additional-tags.md

 # Additional Tags

-The AWS VPC Lattice Gateway API Controller automatically applies some tags to resources it creates.
+The Amazon VPC Lattice Gateway API Controller automatically applies some tags to resources it creates.
 In addition, you can use annotations to specify additional tags.

 The `application-networking.k8s.aws/tags` annotation specifies additional tags that will be applied to AWS resources created.